ptovar2145/matrr-summer/README.md

 in clustering the monkeys in order to find patterns in each cluster's drinking habits.
 My summer project consists of creating various clustering models in order to compare which one is the most accurate as well as how these models cluster the monkeys based on the biomarker features.
 I will be comparing the model's results to the monkey's drinking category from the data.

+This research is done with the Monkey Alcohol Tissue Research Resource.